blockninjas/blockchain_analyzer/README.md

 To inspect the database, first connect to the docker container via:

 ```
-$ docker exec -it blockninjas_mysql bash
+$ docker exec -it blockninjas_postgres bash
 ```

-Once inside the container, the database contents can be inspected via the `mysql` command-line client:
+Once inside the container, the database contents can be inspected via the `psql` command-line client:

 ```
+$ su postgres
-$ mysql --user=root --password=root bitcoin_blockchain
+$ psql -d bitcoin_blockchain
 ```

 The database can be shut down by stopping the docker container:

 ```
-$ docker stop blockninjas_mysql
+$ docker stop blockninjas_postgres
 ```